afeld/computing-in-context/test.md

 ## Topics

-The test will cover most or all of the following:
+The test will cover the following:

 - Working with data using only the Python standard library ("pure Python")
 - Python/pandas data types/structures